hi-noikiy/learn-react/Notes/Redux/includes/markdown/ReduxOfficialDoc.md

 #### How an Action looks like(the boilerplate of an action)

-**Actions** are playloads of information that send data from your application to your store.
+**Actions** are payloads of information that send data from your application to your store.
 They are the only source of information for the store.
 You sned them to the store usign ***store.dispatch()**.

 An example action which represents adding a new todo item: